 For common illnesses, you can go directly to the nearest pharmacy.
 Ask for the medicine you want or describe your symptoms and get advice.

 For some medicine, you might need a prescription.
 In that case, you need to book an appointment with a doctor using your insurance coverage.
 Get their advice or approval to buy a specific medicine.
-With our medical insurance, you can easily get an early appointment, get the prescription and buy the medicines you require as soon as possible.
+With our medical insurance, you can easily get an early appointment, get the prescription and buy the medicine you require as soon as possible.
 This medical insurance option is also known as expat insurance or visa insurance, as it fulfills all the requirements of Spanish visa applications.

 3. The differences between “Farmacia” and “Parafarmacia”